Large Deviations in Discrete-Time Renewal Theory: Introduction

-Large deviation principles with respect to the constrained pinning model can be transferred to the pinning model, leading to our second main result.
-We distinguish the case $\ells=-\infty$ from the case $\ells>-\infty$, where $\ells:=\limsup_{t\uparrow\infty}(1/t)\ln\prob[S_1>t]$.
-The following theorem provides weak and full large deviation principles for the cumulative reward $W_t$ with respect to the pinning model $(\Omega,\mathcal{F},\prob_t)$ when $\ells=-\infty$.
+In order to establish large deviation bounds with respect to the PM, it is convenient to distinguish the case $\ells=-\infty$ from the case $\ells>-\infty$.
+The following theorem, which represents our second main result, provides weak and full LDPs for the renewal-reward process $t\mapsto W_t$ with respect to the PM when $\ells=-\infty$.
 The proof is given in Section \ref{sec:freemodels}. \begin{theorem} Assume $\ells=-\infty$.
 The following conclusions hold: \begin{enumerate}[{\upshape(a)}] \item if $G\subseteq\rew$ is open, then

 \item if $F\subseteq\rew$ is compact, then